andybrucenet/chart-finder/README.md

-This is the chart-hub repository.
+This is the chart-finder repository.

+Designed for musicians - play a tune, get the name, find the best charts available.